uva-cs3140-25su/uva-cs3140-25su.github.io/syllabus.md

 Online Coursepack @ [https://sde-coursepack.github.io/](http://sde-course.com/)

 There is no official textbook for the course that you need to purchase.
-Prof. McBurney is writing an "online textbook" at the URL above, which at the start of the semester is about ~70% completed
+Prof. Will McBurney is writing an "online textbook" at the URL above, which at the start of the semester is about ~70% completed

 If you would like to participate, you can clone the repository of the